z3nnn/nuctrack_test_r1/README.md

 ## Installation

 1. Download `NucTrack-1.0.0.jar`
-2. Copy it into your Fiji `plugins/` folder
+2. Copy it into your Fiji `plugins/` folder\
-   Could be in:
+   Could be in (or any other location when downloading fiji):
    - Windows: `C:\...\Fiji.app\plugins\`
    - Mac: `/Applications/Fiji.app/plugins/`
 4. Restart Fiji